How to clicker train a dog in 4 simple steps

-Here are a few tips to keep in mind as your dog learns and retains the tricks or behaviors you desire.
+Here are a few tips to keep in mind as your dog learns and retains the tricks or behaviours you desire.

 Reward immediately - Timing is important.
 Always click then reward your canine the moment they do the specific action you want.

 Choose distinct sound cues - The clicker is a device to mark and trigger desirable behaviours, and the tool is used for its unique sound.
 You can use a different sound cue if you wish, but make sure it’s not a word that your pooch will hear you say often.

 Click sparingly - Click only once to avoid confusing your dog.

 Stick to positive reinforcement - Never punish or scold your dog if they don’t perform the desired action.
 But don’t click or reward your dog if they don’t do the action or miss their cue.

 Train your dog gradually - Concentrate on training one behaviour or trick at a time.